 Q2: How does interacting with local communities enhance my trekking experience?

-A2: Beyond the physical trek, interacting with the locals allows for a more profound to the region.
+A2: Beyond the physical trek, interacting with the locals allows for a more profound connection to the region.
 It turns an impressive sporting feat into a deeply personal journey of understanding and camaraderie.

 Q3: Are there specific cultural norms I should be aware of?